rekumar/roboflo/README.md

 Task scheduler for any system with coordinated workers.
 The original use case is for the Perovskite Automated Spin-Coating Assembly Line (PASCAL) in the Fenning Lab at UC San Diego, where a robotic arm moves small glass slides between stations to perform experiments.

-`roboflo` assumes that you have a set of `Worker`'s that act independently or in unison to perform `Task`'s of set duration.
+`roboflo` assumes that you have a set of `Worker`'s that act (independently or in unison) to perform `Task`'s of set duration.
 Furthermore, one or more `Worker`'s can function to transition between `Task`'s (eg my robot moves a sample from the hotplate to a camera, or my mom moves me from school to soccer practice).
-Sets of `Task`'s are consolidated into `Protocol`'s (eg the same process for five samples or five kids), which are then scheduled (using the `Scheduler`) to minimize the total working time.
+These transition moves constitute a special case of `Task`'s , called `Transition`'s.
+The total set of `Worker`'s and `Transition`'s define your `System`.
+Sets of `Task`'s are consolidated into `Protocol`'s (eg the same process for five samples or five kids), which are then scheduled (using the `Scheduler` on your `System`) to minimize the total working time.

 Happy robot-ing!